CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

-These meetings should be facilitated by the scrum master, and ideally, held at the same time and in the same place every morning.
+The scrum master on your team should facilitate these meetings.
+Ideally, they should be held at the same time and in the same place every morning.

 Daily standup meetings are an important part of the agile framework for marketers.
 They offer an opportunity each day to keep the team in the loop on what’s happening.
 Without them, you run the risk of having team members jump straight into their work without collaborating effectively.

 Some other top reasons for running standups every day include:

 Best of all, because these meetings are brief by design, they quickly and easily become an unobtrusive part of your day.